 If you receive a copyright claim for content that is not in your video, you should most likely file a dispute to fix the copyright claim on your video.

 For example, if you own 100% of the own audio in your video but you receive a copyright claim for a song that does not play or appear in your video, this may be a fake copyright claim.
 Since the copyrighted content does not appear in your video, it is not correct for the copyright owner to claim your video.

 Frustrating?
 Yes, of course.
 But solvable.
 If the copyright claim is completely false, 100% not true, and you can definitely prove it, dispute the claim and explain that the claim was made in error.
-Your video should not have been claimed.
+You may have been a victim of Content ID abuse and your video should not have been claimed.
 Period.